The impact of the coronavirus on dividends

 As the current yield on the market does not reflect the dividends that companies will be able to pay, it is likely to begin to fall over the coming months.
 The question is by how much?

-Dividend income fell by 18% globally in US dollar terms and 15% in the UK over 2009 and 2010.
+Dividend income fell by 18% globally in US$ terms and 15% in the UK over 2009 and 2010.
 The current dividend yield of the UK market is over 6%.
-If it fell by 25%, UK equities would still yield over 4.5%, which is attractive in the context of many other asset classes.
+If it fell by 25%, UK equities would still yield over 4.5%, which is attractive in the context of many other asset classes, in our view.

 What longer-term changes can we expect following the crisis?